apnadkarni/blt/man/treeview.rst

   according to this column.
 If *column* is "" then no sort is performed.

   **-command** *string*
-  Specifies a Tcl procedure to be called when sorting nodes.
+  Specifies a TCL procedure to be called when sorting nodes.
 The procedure is called with three arguments: the pathname of the widget and the fields of two entries.
 The procedure returns 1 if the first node is greater than the second, -1 is the second is greater, and 0 if equal.